jakesgordon/javascript-tiny-platformer/README.md

  * read a [follow up article](http://codeincomplete.com/posts/2013/6/2/tiny_platformer_revisited/) about adding monsters and treasure
  * view the [source](https://github.com/jakesgordon/javascript-tiny-platformer)

-Just a sinple example of how to have a tiny rectangle run around some rectangle platforms, collecting rectangular gold and avoiding rectangular monsters.
+Just a simple example of how to have a tiny rectangle run around some rectangle platforms, collecting rectangular gold and avoiding rectangular monsters.

 SUPPORTED BROWSERS